dotnet/docs-maui/docs/user-interface/controls/shapes/fillrules.md

 In the image above the red arrows represent the direction the segments are drawn, and black arrow represents an arbitrary ray running from a point in the innermost ring.
 Starting with a value of zero, for each segment that the ray crosses, a value of one is added because the segment crosses the ray from left to right.

 A more complex shape with segments running in different directions is required to better demonstrate the behavior of the `Nonzero` fill rule.
-The following XAML example creates a similar shape to the previous example, except that it's created with a `PathGeometry` rather than an `EllipseGeometry`:
+The following XAML example creates a similar shape to the previous example, except that it's created with a <xref:Microsoft.Maui.Controls.Shapes.PathGeometry> rather than an <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry>:

 ```xaml
 <Path Stroke="Black"